ShashaHan-collab/InfluenzaForecastNPI/README.md

 •	proprecessed data: This folder contains the intermediate data after pre-processing.

-•	example_estimation: The folder contains the input, intermediary and output data for an example of running the estimation model.
+•	example_estimation: The folder contains Python scripts for an example of running estimation model.
 The demo uses the data from the four regions we studied in the paper.
+Output data are stored in the folder "result".

-•	example_forecast: The folder contains the input, intermediary and output data for an example of running the forecast model.The demo uses the data from the four regions we studied in the paper.
+•	example_forecast: The folder contains Python scripts for an example of running forecast model.
+The demo uses the data from the four regions we studied in the paper.
+Output dataare stored in the folder "result".

+•	result: The folder contains ouputs of running examples of running estimation and forecast models.

 •	example_estimation/Source data: The folder contains all the generated data for reproducing the figures in the paper : Han, S., Zhang, T., Lyu, Y. et al. Influenza’s plummeting during the COVID-19 pandemic: the roles of mask-wearing, mobility change, and SARS-CoV-2 interference.
 Engineering (2022).
 Forthcoming.